Map requests to tenants in a multitenant solution

 Client certificates

-Client certificate authentication, sometimes called mutual TLS (mTLS), is commonly used for service-to-service communication.
+Client certificate authentication, sometimes called mutual TLS (mTLS), is commonly used for service-to-service communication, and for unattended devices or kiosks used by unauthenticated users.
 Client certificates provide a secure way to authenticate clients.
 Similarly to tokens and claims, client certificates provide attributes that can be used to determine the tenant.
 For example, the subject of the certificate may contain the email address of the user, which can be used to look up the tenant.

 When planning to use client certificates for tenant mapping consider the following: